lllaury/lllaury/README.md

 # 💫 About Me:
-As a Computer Science major at Virginia Tech, I excel in developing robust software solutions using a variety of technologies.
-My technical expertise is complemented by practical experience as a STEM instructor and a developer of diverse projects, ranging from a custom Linux shell to complex game mechanics in Unity.
-Passionate about both backend and frontend development, I am eager to apply my problem-solving skills and adaptability in a full-stack developer role, creating impactful and innovative applications.
+I'm a Computer Science major at Virginia Tech with a knack for building robust software solutions across the full technology stack.
+My journey in tech spans creating custom Linux shells to developing intricate game mechanics using Unity.
+As a STEM instructor, I also empower future generations by teaching and refining complex programming concepts.
+I thrive in dynamic environments, always eager to tackle challenges in backend and frontend development to craft innovative applications that make an impact.

 ## 🌐 Socials: